OrangeKami/T3A2-A/README.md

 User Story 7

-  - As Francois, Head of Growth Growth Marketing B2B, I want to have a tool to calculate ICE scores automatically, so I can use these scores for my decision-making process.
+  - As Francois, Head of Growth Marketing B2B, I want to have a tool to calculate ICE scores automatically, so I can use these scores for my decision-making process.

   Acceptance Criteria

-  - "At the moment, we mannually calculate ICE scores to help my process of decision-making on prioritization.
+  - "At the moment, we manually calculate ICE scores to help my process of decision-making on prioritization.
 It'll be good to make the calculation automatically." - Francois

 User Story 8